Carbon-Twelve-C12/supernova/testnet/README.md

-# SuperNova Testnet
+# supernova Testnet

 This module provides the testnet environment runner for the Supernova blockchain.

 ## Overview

-The testnet runner provides a development environment for testing SuperNova features, including:
+The testnet runner provides a development environment for testing supernova features, including:

 - Quantum-resistant cryptography
 - Environmental sustainability tracking